nimishbongale/NS2-for-Windows/README.md

 This step may take a couple of minutes.

 2. Run CMD prompt as administrator (system/32) once the installation is complete.
-Run the following command to install gawk (GNU awk).
+Run the following command to install gawk ([GNU awk](https://chocolatey.org/packages/gawk)).

 ```cmd
 choco install gawk
 ```
+This step may take a few moments.

 3. Navigate(```cd```) to the necessary directory where you have this repository cloned/unzipped.

 ## Testing